Harness the power of copy number variant detection with Chromosomal Microarray Analysis

 EXPANDED CMA

-This expanded prenatal array offers exon-by-exon coverage of over 1,700 genes as well as SNP probes across the entire genome.
+The expanded prenatal array offers exon-by-exon coverage of over 1,700 clinically relevant genes as well as SNP probes across the entire genome.
 It is recommended for providers and patients who want the highest level of detection possible.

 EXPANDED CMA + LIMITED CHROMOSOME ANALYSIS

-The combination of the expanded CMA and limited karyotype analysis provides a more comprehensive and cost-effective way to obtain the highest level of CMA information as well as detection of any balanced chromosomal rearrangements that could be missed by CMA.
+The combination of the expanded CMA and limited karyotype analysis provides a more comprehensive way to obtain the highest level of CMA information as well as detection of any balanced chromosomal rearrangements, triploidy, tetraploidy, and mosaicism diagnosed by cytogenetic analysis.

 TARGETED CMA